mobiletest2016/machine-learning-articles/articles/what-is-padding-in-a-neural-network.md

 [![](images/pad-nopad-conv-1-300x300.jpg)]

-If the width and/or height of your kernels is \[latex\]> 1\[/latex\], you'll see that the width and height of the feature map being output gets smaller.
+If the width and/or height of your kernels is $> 1$, you'll see that the width and height of the feature map being output gets smaller.
 This occurs due to the fact that the feature map slides over the input and computes the element-wise multiplications, but is too large in order to inspect the "edges" of the input.
 This is illustrated in the image to the right, where the "red" position is impossible to take and the "green" one is part of the path of the convolution operation.

 As it cannot capture the edges, it won't be able to effectively "end" at the final position of your row, resulting in a smaller output width and/or height.